zavvdev/vim-setup/README.md

 2. `npm install -g typescript typescript-language-server`.

-For more information about LSP configuration see [vim-lsp](https://github.com/prabirshrestha/vim-lsp).
+For more information about LSP configuration, see [vim-lsp](https://github.com/prabirshrestha/vim-lsp).

 **Keybindings**